mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 If there are multiple `outputs` defined, the return value is iterated and assigned to the respective component properties, in line with Python's flexibility in managing multiple return values.

 !!! tip
-    There is still a possibility to match return values to multiple `outputs` in a desired order by using [`collections.abc.namedtuple`][https://docs.python.org/3/library/collections.html#namedtuple-factory-function-for-tuples-with-named-fields].
+    There is an option to match return values to multiple `outputs` in a desired order (which could be quite useful if the action has many outputs) by using [`collections.abc.namedtuple`](https://docs.python.org/3/library/collections.html#namedtuple-factory-function-for-tuples-with-named-fields).
+    The easies way to achieve it is to create a dictionary object where keys represent outputs in the following format: `"<component_id>_<property>"` and dictionary values represent the return value to be applied on the key output.
+Then, the dictionary can be easily converted to a namedtuple object and returned from the custom action function.
-    Here is an example on how would look like the custom action function from the previous example if we would like to match the return value to multiple `outputs` in a desired order:
+    Here is an example of what the custom action function from the previous example would look like if we wanted to match the return value with multiple `outputs` in the desired order:
     ```py
     from collections import namedtuple
     @capture("action")